Digital Media Design Navigation

 Routine maintenance and monitoring of the server may lead to the discovery that a student has violated this policy, the handbook, or the law.
 Francis Tuttle will cooperate fully with local, state or federal officials in any investigation related to any illegal activities conducted through the Internet.
 In the event there is a claim that a student has violated this policy, the student will be provided with written notice of the suspected violation and an opportunity to present an explanation before the Director.
 If the student has violated this policy, the student will lose their right to host their portfolio on the Francis Tuttle web server(s) and could be removed from the program.
 I understand that if I violate the rules my account can be terminated and I may face other disciplinary measures.

-High School Student and Parent Agreement
+High School Student and Parent/Guardian Agreement

 • Use your finger or mouse to sign.